gatsbyjs/gatsby/docs/docs/themes/converting-a-starter.md

 Specify `gatsby`, `react`, and `react-dom` as `devDependencies` .
 It's preferable to add them as `peerDependencies` as well.
 This is needed so that end users can determine which versions they want and npm/yarn will be able to resolve them properly.

-In addition to updating your dependencies you will need to declare a `main` that points to `gatsby-config.js`.
-This is needed so that when Gatsby attempts to resolve the theme it is pointed to the correct file by Node.
+In addition to updating your dependencies you will need to create an `index.js` file in the root of your project.
+This is needed so that when Gatsby attempts to resolve the theme it can do so since Node automatically looks for `index.js`.

 ## Handling path resolution